FusionAuth/fusionauth-site/site/learn/expert-advice/identity-basics/slow-migration.md

 Once you've decided to undertake the migration, using a slow migration process allows the movement of customer data with minimal impact to existing users and systems.

 A slow, or phased, migration is one where user data is migrated at the time of authentication.
-The first time a user authenticates with a new system after the migration as begun, their data is mapped from the old system to the new one.
+The first time a user authenticates with a new system after the migration has begun, their data is mapped from the old system to the new one.
 The new system is then the system of record for this user.

 This document will discuss what you need to do to succeed with a slow migration.